 We are one of only a few Not-for Profit, community run Early Childhood Centres in the Manawatu.

 Parents pitch in with working bees, the seasonal festivals, fairs, odd jobs and maintenance around the Kindergarten, as well as forming part of the management committee.

 When everyone works together in this way, it creates a thriving, healthy community.

-We are lucky enough to have the most wonderful team of Kindergarten teachers, Diane, Karolyn and Tess.
-They are highly skilled, trained in both mainstream and Steiner early childhood education, and have many years of experience between them.
+We are lucky enough to have the most wonderful team of Kindergarten teachers, Karolyn and Angie.
+They are highly skilled, trained in both mainstream and Steiner early childhood education, and have years of experience between them.

 Teachers at Matariki Rudolf Steiner Kindergarten strive to establish healthy and trustful relationships with the families who choose our Kindergarten.

 We believe that a partnership between home and Kindergarten establishes a solid foundation for children's learning and provides the best outcomes for children and families.
 Teachers are happy to chat with you before and after the session.
 If these times are too busy, we are more than happy to meet with you outside of session times.

 Formal meetings throughout the year include home visits in term one holidays and parent teacher interviews in term three.
 Children's portfolios go home early in term two and four, and are available to view on request at other times.
 We also write a regular Kindergarten newsletter which is distributed throughout the community.